-Boston native Matthew Mosher is an intermedia artist and research professor who creates embodied experiential systems.
+Boston native Matthew Mosher is an intermedia artist, Fulbright Scholar, and research professor who creates embodied experiential systems.
 He received his BFA in Furniture Design from the Rhode Island School of Design in 2006 and his MFA in Intermedia from Arizona State University in 2012.
 While in Phoenix, Arizona he co-founded the non-profit [nueBOX] residency program for emerging performance and installation artists.
 Currently, he is an assistant professor of digital media at the University of Central Florida.
 Mosher exhibits his work across the United States, and internationally in India, China, Finland, and the Netherlands.
 His research is published in the ACM Computer-Human Interaction, Tangible Embodied Interaction, and New Interfaces for Musical Expression conference proceedings.
 His public installations, dynamic performances, and experiential systems bridge the physical and digital worlds by mixing new media, sensing technology, relational aesthetics, computer programming, collaborative practice, and traditional sculpture processes.
 When taking a break from teaching and research, he enjoys stillwater kayaking, dispersed camping, and board games.

 Matthew Mosher.
 2017.
 If These Walls Could Speak: Tangible Memories.
 In Proceedings of the 12th International Audio Mostly Conference on Augmented and Participatory Sound and Music Experiences (AM '17).
 ACM, New York, NY, USA, Article 13, 4 pages.